ben16w/minui-favourites/README.md

 ## Installation

-1. Download the latest release from GitHub and extract the zip.
+1. Download the latest [release](https://github.com/ben16w/minui-favourites/releases) from GitHub and extract the zip.
 2. Mount your MinUI SD card.
 3. Copy the .pak directories to the correct device folder in the "/Tools" directory on the SD card.
 4. Unmount your SD Card and insert it into your MinUI Device.
+5. Done!

 Note: The device folder is based from the name of your device.
 For example, if you are using a TrimUI Brick, the folder is "tg3040".